smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 ### Scope and Guidelines

-It is unfeasible to make the logging of sensitive data forbidden a type theoretic invariant.
+It would be unfeasible to forbid the logging of sensitive data all together using the type system.
 With the current API, the customer will always have an opportunity to log a request containing sensitive data before it enters the `Service<Request<B>>` that we provide to them.

 ```rust
 // The API provides us with a `Service<Request<B>>`